-The Curriculum Committee will use the following criteria as general guidelines for a student making satisfactory progress toward the degree.
-In addition to these criteria, if appropriate, the Committee will use the assessment of the student's research accomplishments by his/her major professor included in the student's activities report as well as the assessment of the student's assistantship supervisor.
+The Graduate Committee will use the following criteria as general guidelines for a student making satisfactory progress toward the degree.
+In addition to these criteria, if appropriate, the Committee will use the assessment of the student's research accomplishments by his/her major professor included in the student's activities report.